cvxgrp/retirement/README.md

 ## Poetry

 We assume you share our love for [Poetry](https://python-poetry.org).
-Once you have installed poetry you can perform
+Once you have installed Poetry you can perform

 ```bash
 make install